jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch2.md

 ---
 title: I Played Xenoblade Chronicles 3 - Chapter 2
 date: 2022-08-03
-byline: This was originally written as a long thread on Twitter—that's why it's organized in chunks of up to 280 characters and 4 images.
-I've stitched them all together into a single article here.
+byline: Our protagonists uncover the true face of their enemy, who is now manipulating former allies into hunting them down
 image: bg/articles/xc3/xc3ch2.jpg
 template: xc3-page
 ---

+This was originally written as a long thread on Twitter—that's why it's organized in chunks of up to 280 characters and 4 images.
+I've stitched them all together into a single article here.

 <div class="box" markdown=1>